Introduction

 In conclusion, digital technologies are increasingly revolutionizing the food industry and their adoption could potentially:

-• Improving prevention and resolution of food safety incidents
+• Improving and resolution of food safety incidents

 • Improving traceability and food prevention